Top 5 Food Cravings: What Are They and What Do They Mean?

 What Causes Food Cravings?

 Food cravings come in two forms: physical and emotional.
-The physical type occurs when you haven’t eaten for a few hours.
+The physical type of food craving occurs when you haven’t eaten for a few hours.
 Your stomach starts to rumble, your head might hurt, and you may start to feel weak.
 Your craving was born from hunger, so you’re likely to focus on multiple foods instead of just one.

 Common Food Cravings and What They Mean